rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  firstly, give me three leftward flicks of your eyes.
 *  We never see that in dreaming.
 *  It's a very deliberative act.
-*  And then when you say, okay,
+*  And then when you say,
-*  I've started the lucid dreaming
+*  okay, I've started the lucid dreaming
 *  and you've agreed with the experimenter
-*  that you're then going to start moving your hands,
+*  that you're then going to start moving your hands.
-*  you're going to start to move your right hand.
+*  You're going to start to move your right hand.
 *  Well, when you start to move your right hand,
 *  give me four flicks to the right.
 *  And when you're moving your left hand in the dream,